-Immanuel is celebrating its 40th year in 2019 and as the longest established independent school on the Sunshine Coast, offers:
+Immanuel celebrated its 40th year in 2019 and as the longest established independent school on the Sunshine Coast.
+It offers:

-In a first for a Sunshine Coast school, an innovative Environmental Education Centre opened early 2019 at Immanuel Lutheran College.
-Using the latest in sustainable materials and technology, the Centre partners with organisations like USC Sunshine Coast and Queensland Parks and Wildlife, which work with Immanuel students as well as those from other schools across the region.
+In a first for a Sunshine Coast school, Immanuel opened an innovative Environmental Education Centre in 2019.
+Using the latest in sustainable materials and technology, the Centre partners with organisations across Queensland to work with students.
+It is also a best-practice facility for professional development.

 The Centre’s main goal is to promote student learning experiences.
-It showcases the College’s rainforest environment by creating wet labs and ‘living’ classrooms in which students from Immanuel, USC and other Sunshine Coast schools conduct field studies to learn about the region’s flora and fauna.
+It showcases the College’s rainforest environment by creating wet labs and ‘living’ classrooms in which students can conduct field studies to learn about the region’s flora and fauna.

 “With an increasing emphasis on STEM (Science, Technology, Engineering and Science) in the Australian curriculum, coupled with the growing global awareness around environmental sustainability, the Centre will deepen student learning and emphasise the importance of stewardship over our environment,” said Principal Colin Minke.